-Low Back Pain Treatment in Canton OH
+Low Back Pain and its Treatment

 Approximately 80% of Americans will have a episode of disabling low back pain in their lifetime.
 Unfortunately for many others, these episodes become a common occurrence, while others have chronic ongoing low back pain.
 Others may experience low back pain with radiating symptoms into the buttock, hip, leg or foot.